Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

     Lets see if output can be seen in the browser:
     Go to: `https://api.syncano.io/v1.1/instances/your-instance-name/endpoints/sockets/hello_world/hello_endpoint/?api_key=your_api_key`
-    We defined the endpoint to handle GET http method.
+    We defined the endpoint to handle GET HTTP method.

     In my case: